mderrick/jquery-mjd-option-filter/readme.md

 Callback function to do something before the options are replaced.

 #### afterChange: null (function)
-Callback function to do something before the options are replaced.
+Callback function to do something after the options are replaced.